makuznet/8_5_1-npm-package/README.md

 # Two array functions

-> This this repo adds one element and delete another element of a provided array.
+> This repo adds one element and delete another element of a provided array.

 ## Usage
 ### Initial array